 Don’t worry if you’re looking for some other kinds of items that don’t fit in the craft vendor’s category.
 There are also fine art, food and beer & wine vendors to help round out the event.

 Dates and Location For Florida Manatee Festival 2024

-The 2023 Florida Manatee Festival takes place Saturday, January 14th and Sunday, January 15th.
+The 2024 Florida Manatee Festival takes place Saturday, January 13th and Sunday, January 14th.
 Located in downtown Crystal River, off US Hwy 19, there is limited parking that allows you to park and walk to the festival.
 Free festival parking and shuttle service is available at the Crystal River High School (note that this year there will be no shuttles to the festival from the mall like there was in previous years).
-Admission to the Florida Manatee Festival is $5 for adults and free for children ages 12 and under.
+Admission to the Florida Manatee Festival is $10 for adults and free for children ages 12 and under.

 If coming in from out of town, there is plenty of places to stay in Crystal River, including hotels and home rentals.

 Share on Pinterest!